How much money will I need in retirement?

 Once you’ve retired, the sums of money you spend on certain things will change.

 - Have you paid off your mortgage?
 If so, that will significantly reduce your monthly spend.
 However, if you’re still renting in retirement, you’ll have to factor that cost into your outgoings when budgeting.

 - Have your children moved out?
-Raising a child until they’re 18 costs almost £220,000 in total – so your costs should come down significantly once they've flown the nest.
+Raising a child until they’re 18 costs a huge amount – so your costs should come down significantly once they've flown the nest.

 - You’ll save on commuting.
-The average annual rail cost of commuting into London is £3,800, and that’s without factoring in parking at train stations.
+The average annual rail cost of commuting into London is around £4,000, and that’s without factoring in parking at train stations.